FirstLegoLeague/clock/readme.md

 Usage with Mhub
 -----
 Make sure you have a working (and accessible) mhub instance running on your server; see [mbhub documentation](https://github.com/poelstra/mhub)

-1. Open config.js to configure the mhub server (default is localserver at port 13900)
+1. Open the control panel (press 'c' to configure the mhub server (default is localserver at port 13900)
-2. In config.js also configure the node to connect to (default is 'overlay', so it works with the DisplaySystem)
+2. Also configure the node to connect to (default is 'clock', so it works with the DisplaySystem)

 Optional:
 It is recommended to run from a webserver rather then open the file locally.
 A config for a sample node server is included, to install:

 3. Install the package (if not present):
 `npm install`
 4. Run the webserver:
 `node localserver.js`
 5. Open a browser to
 `localhost:8080`

 The port can be changed in localserver.js